Search This Blog

 2nd Lieutenant Francis (Frank) Patrick Maguire

-was born at Castle Street, Ballyshannon on 25th September 1894 to Michael Maguire, Solicitor and Mary Anne or Marion Maguire nee Gallagher.
+Maguire was born at Castle Street, Ballyshannon on 25th September 1894 to Michael Maguire, Solicitor and Mary Anne or Marion Maguire nee Gallagher.

-In 1901 Francis (6) lived in house 3, Castle, Ballyshannon, Co.
+In 1901 Maguire (6) lived in house 3, Castle, Ballyshannon, Co.
 Donegal with his parents and 2 siblings; Margaret Mary (10) and Kathleen Rose (7).
 Two servants; Mary Anne McManus and Margaret McKenna were also present in the house.

 Marion Maguire (mother, aged 47) died on 7th November 1906 at Castle Street, Ballyshannon.